Current Lab Members

 glang@lehigh.edu

 I was a Ph.D. student with Andrew Murray at Harvard and a post doc with David Botstein at Princeton.
 I joined the faculty at Lehigh in 2013.
-My interests comfortably span evolutionary and molecular biology.
-My lab works mostly on yeast genetics and genomics.
-I am an instructor for the CSHL Yeast Genetics & Genomics course.
+I have over twenty years of experience in genetics, genomics, and molecular biology of the budding yeast, Saccharomyces cerevisiae and I'm currently an Instructor for the Cold Spring Harbor Laboratory Yeast Genetics & Genomics course.
+Outside of the lab, I try (unsuccessfully) to keep pace with my two active teenage kids.

 thesis | c.v.